 One fine morning, Rajesh & his wife packed up from Mumbai and came back to their hometown here to share with youngsters of this country what they had learned through their experience.
 Such noble folks!

 Sandeepan Vimalkant NagarTheatre Artiste

-The next edition would be in association with major Indian short & docu film festivals, and film societies; and would include Audience Choice Awards, and a Docu & Short Fiction Film Market.
+Expanding further, the next edition is planned to be in association with major Indian short & docu film festivals, and film societies; and to include Audience Choice Awards, a hands-on film workshop, and a Docu & Short Fiction Film Market.

 Participants are encouraged to interact with each other and experience unknown cultures, to interact with seniors from the film industry and open avenues for near-future professional endeavors, and to accept invaluable tips and techniques from them gathered through years of real-life filming experience.

 The virgin, serene hills and lake of Naintal has long enticed peoples from far lands; distinguished Indian filmmakers and actors too.
 And street theater here is almost a natural art.
 It is hoped, therefore, fondly, that this festival would eventually be able to revive the rich folk heritage of Uttarakhand and turn Naintal into a major center for the discussion, exhibition, and preservation of world folk practices.

 The primary objective of the Kautik International Student Film Festival is to offer participants a p [...]View more

 Kamaun University in the year 2016 started a few unconventional courses; filmmaking was one among th [...]View more